theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

 >
 > 1) What percent of reads did you discard from your sample?
 > 2) What percent of reads did we keep both pairs?
 > 3) What biological samples are more likely to have a higher percentage of trimming?
+>

 You may have noticed that Trimmomatic automatically detected the quality encoding of our sample.
-It is always a good idea to double-check this or to enter the quality encoding manually.
+It is always a good idea to double-check this or manually enter the quality encoding.

 We can confirm that we have our output files: